Philippines' President says he'll 'break up' with US, tells Obama 'go to hell'

 Some were killed during shootouts with local police when suspects allegedly resisted arrest.
 Others died in nightly vigilante-style killings, where bodies are left on the streets with cardboard signs describing their alleged drug-related crimes.

 US officials have slammed Duterte, especially after he compared himself to Hitler.
-Durterte later apologized for the remarks.
+Duterte later apologized for the remarks.

 On Tuesday, Duterte said he's willing to cut ties with the US in favor of Russia and China.